aspose-tex/Aspose.TeX-Reference-Tutorials/tex/english/net/render-latex-math/png-latex-math-renderer-csharp/_index.md

 \usepackage{color}";
 ```

-Specify the preamble, which includes LaTeX packages for mathematical symbols and coloring.
+The preamble loads the LaTeX packages you need for advanced math symbols and color handling.

-## Step 3: Specify Scaling Factor
+## Step 3: Define the Scaling Factor

 ```csharp
 options.Scale = 3000;
 ```

-Set the scaling factor to 3000%, adjusting the size of the rendered equation.
+A scaling factor of **3000 %** enlarges the rendered equation, giving you a crisp PNG even after down‑scaling.

-## Step 4: Specify Colors
+## Step 4: Choose Foreground and Background Colors

 ```csharp
 options.TextColor = System.Drawing.Color.Black;
 options.BackgroundColor = System.Drawing.Color.White;
 ```

-Specify foreground and background colors for the rendered image.
+You can set any `System.Drawing.Color` for the text and background to match your UI theme.

-## Step 5: Set Up Output Stream and Log
+## Step 5: Set Up Logging (Optional but Helpful)

 ```csharp
 options.LogStream = new System.IO.MemoryStream();
 options.ShowTerminal = true;
 ```

-Configure the output stream for the log file and choose whether to display terminal output on the console.
+The log stream captures LaTeX compilation messages, which is useful for troubleshooting.

-## Step 6: Create Output Stream for Image
+## Step 6: Create the Output Stream for the PNG

 ```csharp
 using (System.IO.Stream stream = System.IO.File.Open(
     System.IO.Path.Combine("Your Output Directory", "math-formula.png"), System.IO.FileMode.Create))
 ```

-Create an output stream for the formula image, specifying the output directory and file name.
+This `using` block opens a file stream where the rendered PNG will be saved.
+Replace `"Your Output Directory"` with the actual path you want.

-## Step 7: Run Rendering
+## Step 7: Render the LaTeX Equation

 ```csharp
 new PngMathRenderer().Render(@"\begin{equation*}